Home Example - Handling References to External Schemas

 Dynamically loading references

-Automatically downloading external data is explicitly recommended against by the specification.
+Automatically downloading external data is explicitly discouraged by the specification.
 This functionality is added for convenience and disabled by default.

 1